 Considering it took us 6 years to renovate our last house (and we still didn’t manage to complete everything we wanted!) this sounds like a totally mad way to start our list of things we’d do differently.

 Even if our renovation took us a long time, I often found myself rushing through projects instead of enjoying them.
 For most people, it probably sounds weird to enjoy DIY but over the last few months in our temporary rental home, we’ve really missed it!

-I also always want a perfect finish and the only way to achieve it is by taking our time and doing things right.
-No corner cutting this time around!
+I also always want a perfect finish and the only way to achieve it is by taking my time and doing things right.
+No corner-cutting this time around!

 2. Finish Projects Before Starting New Ones

-I’m sooo guilty of this!
-A shiny new project is just too difficult to resist but there’s also nothing worse than living in a house full of almost finished projects that niggle away at you.
+I’m so guilty of this!
+A shiny new project is just too difficult to resist but there’s also nothing worse than living in a house full of almost-finished projects that niggle away at you.